dresdner353/energyutils/ESB_HDF_READER.md

 * The script is run and pointed at a HDF file as downloaded from the ESB (--file file.csv)
 * The output directory is set to control where the script dumps all generated JSONL and CSV files (--odir <dir>)
 * Timezone can be asserted with the --timezone option.
 By default, this is set to Europe/Dublin.
 The ESB HDF data comes in local Europe/Dublin timezone.
 So this option should not be required.
-* Decimal places can be controlled using the --decimal_places option and this defaults to 3
+* Decimal places can be controlled using the --decimal_places option and this defaults to 4.
+This only affects data written to the CSV files.

 ## Example Call (using the included example file)